Click on the initial letter of the legal word or phrase

 Intestate: Person who dies without making a valid will.

 Invitation to treat: An offer to receive an offer.
 Goods advertised by a shopkeeper are open to offers from customers.
-If goods are mistakenly marked with the wrong price, the retailer is not bound to accept that price because he has not offered the goods at that price: he has invited members of the public to make him an offer which he is entitled to accept or reject.
-A retailer who deliberately or consistently misprices goods, however, may be commiting an offence under the Consumer Information Act.
+If goods are mistakenly marked with the wrong price, the retailer is not bound to accept that price, because he has not offered the goods at that price: he has invited members of the public to make him an offer, which he is entitled to accept or reject.
+A retailer who deliberately or consistently misprices goods, however, may be committing an offence under the Consumer Information Act 1978.

-IOU: A written confirmation of a debt, signed by the debtor, which implies an undertaking to pay the sum owed at some future date.
+IOU: A written confirmation of a debt, signed by the debtor, which implies an undertaking to pay the sum owed in the future.
 An IOU is not a negotiable instrument and may not be passed on to a third party.

 Return to top of page